fstark/blog/content/blog/mandelbrot65/mandelbrot65.md

 .)
 ```

+The assembly is a bit hard to read, but it is just a conveoluted way to do ``random() % FREQ == 1`` (by decrementing ``FREQ``).

 Yes, it is a loop, it is costly, and could also be done by substracting FREQ from the random number until it is negative, but keep in mind that it is only used when we have a zoom candidate.
 There aren't than many of them.

+## Final bits

+There isn't much more to say.
+The code is pretty straightforward, and heavily documented.
+It was a lot of fun to write, and hopefully will make a cool demo for your Apple1.

+It is fascinating to think that, while the Apple1 was released in 1976, the first Mandelbrot set was only draw in 1978.

+{% blogimage "img/original-mandelbrot.jpg", "First Mandelbrot, circa 1978" %}

+It only got his name and first high-resolution visualisation in 1980, by Benoit Mandelbrot, then at IBM.

+In 1982, Mandelbrot published his seminal book "The Fractal Geometry of Nature", which made the Mandelbrot set famous.

+{% blogimage "img/original-mandelbrot2.jpg", "The first high-resolution image of the shy Mandelbrot set" %}

+Hope you had fun with this dive into 6502 assembly and the Mandelbrot set.
+I sure did!

+You can find the source code on [GitHub](https://github.com/fstark/mandelbrot65).